Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Mississippi Department of Banking and Consumer Finance requires pawnshop owners to post $10,000 surety bonds to legally conduct business within the state.
 Pawnshop bonds can be issued instantly, starting at $100.
-However, these bonds are prorated, meaning the premium may be slightly higher if the initial term of the bond longer than 12 months.
+However, these bonds are prorated, meaning the premium may be slightly higher if the initial term of the bond is longer than 12 months.

 - failing to record entries

-- removing, destroying or falsifying records, accounts or books
+- removing, destroying, or falsifying records, accounts, or books

 - accepting a purchase or pledge from an individual younger than 18 years of age